 Calendar and Schedules Committee: The Calendar and Schedules Committee shall consist of the registrar as secretary, six faculty members, one administrative and professional member nominated by the Administrative and Professional Assembly, one staff member nominated by the Staff Council, and one student nominated by the Student Government Association.
 The committee shall submit a proposed University calendar for approval by the Senate.
 It shall recommend policies concerning scheduling to promote effective use of the University’s facilities.

-Competitive Research Grant Committee: The Competitive Research Grant Committee shall consist of the vice president for Research as chair, the associate vice president for Research as a nonvoting member, and at least one faculty member from each academic school or college and the library.
+Competitive Research Grant Committee: The Competitive Research Grant Committee shall consist of the vice president for Research as chair, the associate vice president for Research as a nonvoting member, and at least one faculty member from each academic school or college and one from the Libraries.
 The committee shall review and rank proposals submitted to the Auburn University (AU) Intramural Grants Program.

-Core Curriculum and General Education Committee: The Core Curriculum and General Education Committee shall consist of the provost or designee as chair, and faculty membership, to be distributed as follows: There shall be seven representatives from the core areas: (1) composition or literature, (2) fine arts, (3) history, (4) mathematics, (5) natural sciences, (6) philosophy, (7) social sciences; and one from each of the remaining colleges or schools, excluding the Graduate School; and one from the University Libraries.
+Core Curriculum and General Education Committee: The Core Curriculum and General Education Committee shall consist of the provost or designee as chair, and faculty membership, to be distributed as follows: There shall be seven representatives from the core areas: (1) composition or literature, (2) fine arts, (3) history, (4) mathematics, (5) natural sciences, (6) philosophy, (7) social sciences; and one from each of the remaining academic schools and colleges; and one from the Libraries.
 The director of the Office of Academic Assessment shall serve as a nonvoting, ex officio member of the committee.
 The committee shall have the responsibilities of recommending goals for general education and the Core Curriculum and monitoring the University’s effectiveness in fostering student achievement of these goals.
 Toward this end, the committee shall oversee the assessment of student learning in the Core, including the evaluation of courses, and may recommend to the University Senate changes in the Core Curriculum and general education.

-Curriculum Committee: The Curriculum Committee shall consist of the provost or designee as chair, the registrar or designee as secretary, the dean of the Graduate School or designee, one faculty member from each college or school, and one non-voting member from the Library (appointed by the Dean of the Libraries to a three-year term).
+Curriculum Committee: The Curriculum Committee shall consist of the provost or designee as chair, the registrar or designee as secretary, the dean of the Graduate School or designee, one faculty member from each academic college or school, and one non-voting member from the Libraries (appointed by the dean of the Libraries to a three-year term).
 The committee shall recommend approval or disapproval of requests for undergraduate curriculum changes and changes that affect both undergraduate and graduate curricula (e.g., 5000/6000 courses, accelerated bachelor’s and master’s programs, etc.).
 In addition, the committee shall review overall curriculum patterns and course content of the instructional program other than the University Core Curriculum and shall recommend to the Senate curriculum changes needed by the University.

-Faculty Grievance Committee: The Faculty Grievance Committee shall consist of one elected member from each of the academic schools or colleges, one elected member from the library, one elected member from the nontenure-track faculty members of the Cooperative Extension System who are not included in academic departments, and one elected member from the nontenure-track faculty in University Outreach who is not included in academic departments.
+Faculty Grievance Committee: The Faculty Grievance Committee shall consist of one elected member from each of the academic schools or colleges, one elected member from the Libraries, one elected member from the nontenure-track faculty members of the Cooperative Extension System who are not included in academic departments, and one elected member from the nontenure-track faculty in University Outreach who is not included in academic departments.
 No member shall serve more than two consecutive three-year terms.
 The chair shall be elected from within the Grievance Committee and shall serve one year as chair-elect before assuming duties of the chair as provided in Article 6, Section 3.
 The committee shall evaluate grievances filed by faculty members and decide whether grievances should proceed to a hearing.
 Results of the hearing will be forwarded to the president as recommendations for redress.
 The committee shall follow the Faculty Grievance Procedure outlined in Article 6 of the Senate Constitution.